MIT-LCP/bloatectomy/README.md

 ## License

-By committing your code to the Bloatectomy Repository you agree to release the code under the (GNU General Public License v3.0)[LICENSE.txt] in this repository.
+By committing your code to the Bloatectomy Repository you agree to release the code under the [GNU General Public License v3.0](LICENSE.txt) in this repository.